 3. Use a Tanning Mitt, Even With Lotions

 If not, they’re orange, they’re smelly and they look terrible.

 I gotta be honest – I just hate them.

 To avoid that, and to have a smoother, more even application, always use a tanning mitt.

-A good mitt also makes self-tanning more enjoyable because you don’t have to worry about being quick and it’s easier to blend your tan.
+A good self tanning mitt also makes self-tanning more enjoyable because you don’t have to worry about being quick and it’s easier to blend your tan.

-4. Blend Tricky Areas With a Big Synthetic Brush
+4. Blend Tricky Areas With a Big Kabuki Brush

 5. Build Up The Color With Stronger Tanner, Then Use a Lighter One To Maintain it